Kunal Chopra - Certivo CEO

 Implementing Sustainable Compliance Strategies

-Step 1: Leverage Technology
+Step 1: Leverage AI and Automation

 Step 2: Build Cross-Departmental Collaboration

-Step 4: Stay Agile
+Step 4: Stay Agile with Regulatory Intelligence

 Step 5: Measure and Communicate Success